Tensile Testing Hair

 Tensile testing human hair is a common practice among manufacturers of various hair products, such as shampoos, dyes, and gels.
 It is important to be able to characterize the strength of hair to determine whether these products weaken or strengthen it.
 Similar to single strand textiles, there are many challenges associated with tensile testing of hair.
 Hair is normally very fine and often not long enough to be used in a cord and yarn style grip.
 In addition, hair is typically inconsistent, so it is important to test large sample sizes.

-Hair may be tested in single strands or multi-strands.
-When testing multi-strands, we recommend to prepare the specimens in such a way that the individual hairs are bonded together.
+- Specimen preparation – Hair may be tested in single strands or multi-strands.
+When testing multi-strands, we recommend preparing the specimens in such a way that the individual hairs are bonded together.
 Adhesives, waxes, and other materials can be used to prepare specimens.
 When testing single strands, pieces of masking tape can be folded and adhered to each end of the specimen to serve as tabs.
 This helps make handling of the specimens much simpler while reducing the risk of failure at the jaw.

 5900 Universal Testing Systems are engineered for precision, built for durability, and offer the flexibility for changing requirements.
 They are designed with standard and optional features that increase testing efficiency and improve the testing experience for the operator.
 A wide range of models are available for testing capacities from < 100N up to 600kN.